Executive Rehab Treatment Centers for Drug and Alcohol Addiction

 Executives may be poised, calm, and successful, often appearing to have everything clearly under control.
 They have reached a high level of success in their jobs and they are easy to spot in a crowd.
 While many executives may fit this description, there are others who have deep secrets lurking behind their confident exteriors.
-They may have an addiction to drugs, alcohol, or gambling, or they may be quietly struggling with mental health issues.
+They may have an addiction to drugs or alcohol, or they may be quietly struggling with mental health issues.

 Dealing with a drug addiction or a mental illness can be difficult to face alone.
 Because executives are under pressure to perform and continue working, they might resist admitting they have a problem or entering a treatment program.
 Many feel that they do not have the time or they worry that admitting to having an addiction or a mental health issue will cause stigma and change how they are viewed as a professional.